-Debugging for logic programming languages has a long history, with work having been done on algorithmic debugging strategies since the 1980s [16, 35].
+Debugging for logic programming languages has a long history, with work having been done on algorithmic debugging strategies since the 1980s [Drabent and Nadjm-Tehrani 1989; Shapiro 1983].
 These works present a framework for the algorithmic debugging method for Prolog programs, where a system asks the user questions about the intended model of the program to find buggy rules.
-However, they are based on the SLDNF resolution of Prolog which is not truly declarative, and thus the semantics of Datalog differ.
-Our method aligns practically with the interactive debugging frameworks presented here, but applied to the bottom-up evaluation of Datalog, and with sophisticated and efficient techniques to generate the debugging information.
+However, they are based on the SLDNF resolution of Prolog that is not truly declarative, and thus the semantics of Datalog differ.
+Our method aligns practically with the interactive debugging frameworks presented here but applied to the bottom-up evaluation of Datalog and with sophisticated and efficient techniques to generate the debugging information.